zero-to-mastery/resources/GitandGitHub_Resources/Using_Git_and_GitHub.md

 ## Open Source Coding on GitHub

+* [Choose A License](https://choosealicense.com/): A brief guide / repository of various licenses one could use in their open source projects.

 * [Finding Open Source Projects](https://opensource.guide/how-to-contribute/#finding-a-project-to-contribute-to): An easy-to-follow open source guide created and curated by Github and fellow contributors, for those who want to learn "how to run and contribute to an open source project."

 * [Zero to Mastery](https://github.com/zero-to-mastery): A treasure-trove of GitHub open-source projects - created by Andrei and maintained by our fellow students - to get started on!